Cooler Turkey Brine

 A bowl of brine concentrate is poured on a raw turkey in a small red cooler.

 Brines can vary in their salt content which changes the texture of the meat.
-This is a mild version, which provides moist meat but doesn’t cause a rubberiness.
+This is a mild version, which provides moist meat but doesn’t cause rubberiness.
 The simple flavors are traditional and subtle for a rich flavor that doesn’t overpower the turkey.

 Swipe to see all photos